My Dog Ignores Me: 9 Reasons Why

 So often people simply can’t figure out why their dog is not listening.
 They watch people running and playing with their dogs, while the dog listens and performs commands almost immediately, and they are perplexed why their own dog does not act with the same loyalty.

-I must tell you, I have learned from training dogs for the past 20 plus years devoted to dog training, that you must learn to think like a dog, and communicate effectively in order to learn that trust.
+I must tell you, I have learned from training dogs for the past 20 plus years, that you must learn to think like a dog, and communicate effectively, in order to earn that trust.